hellofiveaday/five-a-day-frontend/README.md

   1. Pulls the latest code.
   2. Runs `npm run build` to compile the React app into plain HTML/CSS/JS files.
   3. Deploys those files to its global server network.
-  4. The live site at **[fiveaday.netlify.app](https://fiveaday.netlify.app)** updates within 1–2 minutes.
+  4. The live site at **[fiveaday.netlify.app](https://fiveaday.netlify.app)** and **[fiveadayenglish.com](https://fiveadayenglish.com/)** updates within 1–2 minutes, deploys are automatic and trigger on commit to `main`.

-The **custom domain** (purchased via Wix) is pointed at Netlify's servers using DNS records — this is already configured and you don't need to touch it.
-Both the Netlify subdomain and the custom Wix domain point to the same site.
+The **custom domain** (in Squarespace) is pointed at Netlify's servers using DNS records — this is already configured and you don't need to touch it.
+Both the Netlify subdomain and the custom Squarespace domain point to the same site.

-The `netlify.toml` file in the project root contains Netlify's build configuration.
-You should not need to edit it.

 ---

 ### Understanding Git and GitHub — Versioning and change history

-Git and GitHub sound technical, but the idea is simple: they work like **"Version History" on Google Docs**, but for code files.
+Git and GitHub sound technical, but the idea is simple: they work like **"Version History" on Google Docs or Google Sheets**, but for code files.
 Instead of typing in a document and saving over the old version, Git lets you save a complete snapshot of your entire project at each moment, with a note about what changed.
+This allows for complete control, going back to previous code if needed, and other useful commands.
+Github is fully integrated with Git.

 #### The core concepts

 **Git** (on your computer) keeps track of every change you make. **GitHub** (on the internet) is where you store and share those changes.
+Think of this like pictures.
+Git is your album in your computer, Github is your Intagram.

 Think of it like this: